aaamourao/noisepy/README.md

 ## Help output

-Help output were developed using argparse and it only outputs implemented features.
+The **Help output** was developed using argparse and it only outputs implemented features.
 Thus, it should be incremented in each step.
 So far, only amplify was added to the module and help, `-h or --help`, output looks like: